 15. University of Wisconsin – Superior

-Cost: Online student tuition is a low $305 per credit hour.
+Cost: Online student tuition is low at just $319 per credit hour.

 Why It’s a Great Choice: UW-Superior ranked in the top 25 for Best Online Bachelor Programs by U.S. News & World Report and achieved The President’s Higher Education Community Service Honor Roll.
-It had a new student retention rate of 92% in 2014.
+UW-Superior uses the online learning platform Canvas, which provides support 24/7.

 14. Liberty University